bonyiii/plug_offline/README.md

 Word of warning: Application cache [already deprecated](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) but the alternative [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is experimental.

-Though Application Cache has some issues, it still widely supported, check browser for [service workers](http://caniuse.com/#feat=serviceworkers) and [application cache](http://caniuse.com/#feat=offline-apps)
+Though Application Cache has some issues, it is still widely supported, check browser for [service workers](http://caniuse.com/#feat=serviceworkers) and [application cache](http://caniuse.com/#feat=offline-apps)

 ## Usage
-Assuming phoenix framework, but should work wihtout it:
+Assuming phoenix framework, but should work without it:

 Add the following lines to: lib/my_app/endpoint.ex